McCorkle Family Roots

 Some other McCorkle males mentioned in early records are: Alexander, Archibald, Andrew, Patrick, William, Benjamin, and John.
 From Beverly Manor, some of the McCorkles soon moved south down the valley to Rockbridge and Montgomery Counties, Virginia, then west on the Wilderness Trail into Green County, Kentucky, Lawrence County, Ohio and Ray County, Missouri.
 Other Virginian McCorkles continued south into South Carolina and, in about 1790, some of this clan moved north into Bourbon and Fayette Counties, Kentucky, then on to Miami County, Ohio.

-New Book - Although the exact relationships are not known, the McCorkles of Rockbridge County, Virginia were surely closely related to those in neighboring Augusta.
+Although the exact relationships are not known, the McCorkles of Rockbridge County, Virginia were surely closely related to those in neighboring Augusta.
 A descendant of the Rockbridge McCorkle branch, Nancy McCorkle Miller, has written a biography entitled Diana Saville McCorkle.
 Diana was the wife of William A. L. McCorkle, a descendant of the Revolutionary patriot, John McCorkle, who died of wounds received at the 1781 Battle of Cowpens.
 William and Diana were among the pioneer families of Washington State.
 This indexed book is available at several libraries, as well as, Amazon.com and other commercial book purveyors.

 Samuel and Sarah McCorkle